Chain of Correction for Full-text Speech Recognition with Large Language Models: Experiments

 \section{Experiments}

-The ChFT dataset~\cite{tang2025full} is used for the experiments, which was created using a pipeline involving text-to-speech synthesis (TTS) and ASR.
-The dataset comprises 41,651 articles featuring reference-hypothesis pairs for training across a wide range of domains, and three types of test sets, i.e., homogeneous, hard and up-to-date sets, to evaluate a model's generalization in various scenarios, each set containing thousands of articles.
-We prepare the message format as illustrated in Figure~\ref{fig:prompt} for each article.
-For segment splitting, the hypothesis and reference are first aligned, and then the aligned hypothesis text is split into segments consisting of 1-5 sentences, with each sentence ending with terminal punctuation, i.e., period, question mark, or exclamation mark.
-The corresponding reference is also split accordingly to form pre-recognized segment-reference pairs.
+The ChFT dataset~\cite{tang2025full} is used for experiments.
+It was generated using a text-to-speech (TTS) and ASR pipeline, and contains 41,651 articles with reference-hypothesis pairs for training across diverse domains.
+Three types of test sets, homogeneous, hard, and up-to-date, each with thousands of articles, evaluate model generalization in different scenarios.
+Message formats are prepared as shown in Figure~\ref{fig:prompt}.
+Hypothesis and reference texts are aligned, then the hypothesis is split into segments of 1-5 sentences, ending with terminal punctuation (period, question mark, or exclamation mark).
+References are split accordingly to form segment-reference pairs.

-We fine-tune the full parameters of an internal pre-trained LLM, i.e., Hunyuan-7B-Dense-Pretrain-256k-V2-241208, a 7-billion-parameter model supporting a 256k context length, on messages in the ChFT training set using the CoC paradigm with 16 NVIDIA A100 GPUs for approximately one epoch.
-Following the ASR evaluation metric, the Character/Word Error Rate (ER) was employed to assess performance for pure Chinese or code-switched English (CS-English).
+We fine-tune all parameters of an internal pre-trained LLM (Hunyuan-7B-Dense-Pretrain-256k-V2-241208, a 7B parameter model with 256k context length) on ChFT training messages using the CoC paradigm, employing 16 NVIDIA A100 GPUs for approximately one epoch.
+Following ASR metrics, the Character/Word Error Rate (ER) is used to assess performance for pure Chinese or code-switched English (CS-English).
 The ER is defined as:

 {

 }